 ‘Babbaghā” is where ‘parrot’ originates from, which in German is ‘Papagei’ – not very far removed.
 The main difference is that the European ‘p’ replaced the Medieval ‘b’ phonic’.

 Almost identical in spelling and pronunciation, ‘Al-kohl’ is the original Arabic word for ‘Alkohol’, or alcohol in English.
 Interestingly, the term ‘fine powder’ progressed through the centuries and became specifically a distilled spirit in the 18th century.

 Both meanings of ‘Magazin’ (magazine) – the ammunition holder for a gun and the published ‘book’ – come from an Arabic word.
-‘Makhāzin’ first meant ‘store’ (which is where the ammo receptacle got its name), but it didn’t have the alternative meaning until the English language introduced it in the 1600s.
+‘Makhāzin’ first meant ‘store’ (where the ammo receptacle got its name), but it didn’t have an alternative meaning until the English language introduced it in the 1600s.

 There are so many derivatives of ‘Zucker’ that it is hard to pinpoint the origin.
 However, its earliest use was from Arabic, as ‘sukkar’, as medieval Arabs produced sugar on a vast scale.

 The German language has many fascinating aspects to it, which you will learn whether you choose to find yourself a German tutor in London or self-teach.
 Why not get in touch with us to find out more?